 This PI, which is required to be set and revised by Members, controls the overall level of borrowing and represents the limit beyond which external long and short term borrowing is prohibited, and this limit needs to be set or revised by the Council.
-It reflects the level of borrowing which, while not desired, could be afforded in the short term, but is not sustainable in the longer term.
 It is the expected maximum borrowing need with some headroom for unexpected movements.
 This is the statutory limit determined under section 3 (2) of the Local Government Act 2003.

-Authorised Limit 2018/19 2019/20 2020/21
+Authorised Limit 2016/17 2017/18 2018/19 2019/20

-Estimate Estimate Estimate
+Estimate Estimate Estimate Estimate

-Borrowing £30m £35m £40m
+Borrowing £30m £30m £25m £25m